OWASP/www-chapter-gitam/index.md

 <img src="https://github.com/OWASP/www-chapter-gitam/blob/main/owasp%20gitam%20banner.jpg?raw=true" width="960" alt="OWASPLogo">

 <p style='text-align: justify;'>
-The OWASP Visakhapatnam Chapter is a student-led initiative dedicated to advancing software and cybersecurity awareness in the region.
+The OWASP Gitam Chapter is a student-led initiative dedicated to advancing software and cybersecurity awareness in the region.
 Our mission is to bring together professionals, students, and enthusiasts passionate about building a secure digital future.
 Through community-driven events, workshops, Capture The Flag (CTF) competitions, and research discussions, we aim to foster a culture of learning, collaboration, and innovation in cybersecurity.
 </p>